Are you ready to get Involved?

 All this information is then passed to the Results team, which verifies the data and compiles the official qualifying and race results.
 These results are then distributed to the race officials, competitors and the press.

-For more information on this specialty please contact our Timing & Scoring Chief
+For more information on this specialty please contact our chief of Timing and Scoring.

 PIT AND PADDOCK